rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

 exceptions that are defined for `AArch64`: `IRQs`.
 The overall goal for this tutorial is to get rid of the  busy-loop at the end of our current `kernel_main()` function, which actively polls the `UART` for newly received characters.
-Instead, we will let the processor idle and wait for the `UART`'s RX IRQ, which indicates that a new character was received.
-A respective `IRQ` service routine, provided by the `UART` driver, will run in response to the `IRQ` and print the character.
+Instead, we will let the processor idle and wait for the `UART`'s RX IRQs, which indicate that new characters were received.
+A respective `IRQ` service routine, provided by the `UART` driver, will run in response to the `IRQ` and print the characters.

 ## Different Controllers: A Usecase for Abstraction